 This privacy notice applies to Transport for the South East communications and stakeholder engagement activities.
 We take data protection seriously; please be assured that your information will be used appropriately in line with data protection legislation, will be stored securely and will not be processed unless the requirements for fair and lawful processing can be met.

 Who are we?

-Transport for the South East is the shadow sub-national transport body (STB) for the South East of England.
+Transport for the South East is the sub-national transport body (STB) for the South East of England.
 We are a partnership bringing together local authorities, business groups and others to make the case for investment in our region’s strategic transport networks and infrastructure.

 What type of information is collected from you?